kubernetes/enhancements/keps/sig-storage/1790-recover-resize-failure/README.md

 We however do have a problem with quota calculation because if a previously issued expansion is successful but is not recorded(or partially recorded) in api-server and user reduces requested size of the PVC, then quota controller will assume it as actual shrinking of volume and reduce used storage size by the user(incorrectly).
 Since we know actual size of the volume only after performing expansion(either on node or controller), allowing quota to be reduced on PVC size reduction will allow an user to abuse the quota system.

 To solve aforementioned problem - we propose that, a new field will be added to PVC, called `pvc.Status.AllocatedResources`.
-When user expands the PVC, and when expansion-controller starts volume expansion - it will set `pvc.Status.AllocatedResources` to user requested value in `pvc.Spec.Resources` before performing expansion and it will set `pvc.Status.AllocatedResourceStatus[storage]` to `ControllerExpansionInProgress`.
+When user expands the PVC, and when expansion-controller starts volume expansion - it will set `pvc.Status.AllocatedResources` to user requested value in `pvc.Spec.Resources` before performing expansion and it will set `pvc.Status.AllocatedResourceStatus[storage]` to `ControllerResizeInProgress`.
 The quota calculation will be updated to use `max(pvc.Spec.Resources, pvc.Status.AllocatedResources)` which will ensure that abusing quota will not be possible.

 Resizing operation in external resize controller will always work towards full-filling size recorded in `pvc.Status.AllocatedResources` and only when previous operation has finished(i.e `pvc.Status.AllocatedResourceStatus[storage]` is nil) or when previous operation has failed with a terminal error - it will use new user requested value from `pvc.Spec.Resources`.

-Kubelet on the other hand will only expand volumes for which `pvc.Status.AllocatedResourceStatus[storage]` is in `NodeExpansionPending` or `NodeExpansionInProgress` state and `pv.Spec.Cap > pvc.Status.Cap`.
-If a volume expansion fails in kubelet with a terminal error(which will set `NodeExpansionFailed` state) - then it must wait for resize controller in external-resizer to reconcile the state and put it back in `NodeExpansionPending`.
+Kubelet on the other hand will only expand volumes for which `pvc.Status.AllocatedResourceStatus[storage]` is in `NodeResizePending` or `NodeResizeInProgress` state and `pv.Spec.Cap > pvc.Status.Cap`.
+If a volume expansion fails in kubelet with a terminal error(which will set `NodeResizeFailed` state) - then it must wait for resize controller in external-resizer to reconcile the state and put it back in `NodeResizePending`.

 When user reduces `pvc.Spec.Resources`, expansion-controller will set `pvc.Status.AllocatedResources` to lower value only if one of the following is true:

-1. If `pvc.Status.AllocatedResourceStatus[storage]` is `ControllerExpansionFailed` (indicating that previous expansion to last known `allocatedResources` failed with a final error) and previous control-plane has not succeeded.
+1. If `pvc.Status.AllocatedResourceStatus[storage]` is `ControllerResizeFailed` (indicating that previous expansion to last known `allocatedResources` failed with a final error) and previous control-plane has not succeeded.
-2. If `pvc.Status.AllocatedResourceStatus[storage]` is `NodeExpansionFailed` and SP supports node-only expansion (indicating that previous expansion to last known `allocatedResources` failed on node with a final error).
+2. If `pvc.Status.AllocatedResourceStatus[storage]` is `NodeResizeFailed` and SP supports node-only expansion (indicating that previous expansion to last known `allocatedResources` failed on node with a final error).
 3. If `pvc.Status.AllocatedResourceStatus[storage]` is `nil` or `empty` and previous `ControllerExpandVolume` has not succeeded.

 ![Determining new size](./get_new_size.png)